dotnet/docs/docs/fsharp/using-fsharp-on-azure/index.md

 ## Deploying and Managing Azure Resources with F# Scripts #

 Azure VMs may be programmatically deployed and managed from F# scripts by using the Microsoft.Azure.Management packages and APIs.
-For example, see [Get Started with the Management Libraries for .NET](https://msdn.microsoft.com/en-us/library/dn722415.aspx).
+For example, see [Get Started with the Management Libraries for .NET](https://msdn.microsoft.com/en-us/library/dn722415.aspx) and [Using Azure Resource Manager](https://azure.microsoft.com/en-us/documentation/articles/resource-manager-deployment-model/).
 Note that these samples are in C#.

 Likewise, other Azure resources may also be deployed and managed from F# scripts using these components.
 For example, you can create storage accounts, deploy services, create DocumentDB instances and manage Azure Notifcation Hubs programmatically from F# scripts.